 In this case, the combined criteria admits more that two functions.
 For example:

-As commented before, we consider that the prior of the kernel hyperparameters –if available– is independent of other variables.
-Thus, either if we are going to use maximum likelihood, maximum a posteriori or a fully Bayesian approach, we need to find the likelihood function of the observed data for the parameters.
+For the score function, we need to find the likelihood function of the observed data for the parameters.
 Depending on the model, this function will be a multivariate Gaussian distribution or multivariate t distribution.
-In general, we present the likelihood function up to a constant factor, that is, we remove the terms independent of from the log likelihood.
-In practice, wether we use ML or MAP point estimates or full Bayes MCMC posterior, the constant factor is not needed.
+In general, we present the likelihood as a log-likelihood function up to a constant factor, that is, we remove the terms independent of from the log likelihood.
+In practice, whether we use a point estimate (maximum score) or full Bayes MCMC/discrete posterior, the constant factor is not needed.

-We are going to consider the following algorithms to learn the kernel hyperparameters:
+We are going to consider the following score functions to learn the kernel hyperparameters:

 In order to build a suitable surrogate function, we a need a preliminar set of samples.
 In Bayesian optimization this is typically performed using alternative experimental design criteria.
 In this first step, usually the main criteria is space filling.
 Thus, we have implemented the subsequent designs:

 Note: Since we do not assume any struture in the set of discrete points during discrete optimization, only uniform sampling of the discrete set is available in that case.